pomerium/pomerium/docs/docs/security.md

 ## Device Identity

-Often overlooked or confused with multi-factor-authentication, device identity (and posture) is one of the most important and under-utilized aspects of a strong zero trust security model.
+Often overlooked or confused with multi-factor authentication (MFA), device identity (and posture) is one of the most important and under-utilized aspects of a strong zero trust security model.

 - [Device Identity](/docs/topics/device-identity.md) provides background on the concept, and points the reader on how to configure policies that use device identity, and enroll devices in both open-source and Enterprise environments.